 Sometimes crime reflects important issues in society: corruption, drugs, homelessness, hunger, lack of education, or whatever.
 And sometimes it is just a good story, with no wider implications.

 Either way, you need to cover it properly.
 Your audience expects it.
-So here are some things to remember about crime reporting.
+So here are some things to be aware of regarding crime reporting.

 In crime reporting as in all other specialisms, you must first have acquired the basic skills of journalism.